GoApptiv/jwt-laravel-package/readme.md

 # GoApptiv/JWT

-JWT is used to verify and generate JWT Token.
+JWT Package is used to verify and generate JWT Token.

 ## Installation